 - 1. Schedule a formal meeting with a school counselor to discuss the appropriateness of taking a digital education course and the appropriateness of the specific course to be taken. - 2.
 Work with the school counselor to complete the Digital Education Enrollment Request form. - 3.
-Within 72 hours you will receive notification from the school counselor or Digital Education Program with the status of your request.
-If your request is approved you will receive an email with course access information.
-If your request is not approved, the school will notify you in writing with an explanation as to why your request was denied.
+Within 72 hours notification will be given by the school counselor or Digital Education Program with the status of the request.
+If the request is approved an email with course access information will be sent.
+If the request is not approved, the school will give a written notification with an explanation as to why the request was denied.